BUYERS GUIDE - UTES & CAB CHASSIS MEDIUM

 The 2018 Mercedes-Benz X-Class Power model was easily the best ute we’ve tested in this class.
 The contrast with the company’s horrible military-grade G-Wagon Pro tray-back could hardly be more stark.

 However, while we loved the X-Class, few buyers saw it as good value for money.
-Global sales have been well below expectations and in Australia M-B unloaded only around 100 per month.
-In July 2019 a report from respected industry publication Automotive News Europe, said that Mercedes-Benz plans to axe the X-Class ute prematurely.
+Global sales were well below expectations and in Australia M-B unloaded only around 100 per month.
+In July 2019 a report from respected industry publication Automotive News Europe, said that Mercedes-Benz planned to axe the X-Class ute prematurely.

 Revealed in late 2016 and launched in South Africa in 2017, the marque’s first luxury pick-up truck was uncharted territory for ‘Benz and sales weren’t helped by the fact that everyone knew it was a tarted up Nissan Navara.

-Now, barely 12 months on from its debut in Australia, the X-Class may be under a cloud.
+Barely 12 months on from its debut in Australia, the X-Class was under a cloud and a year later, it was all over.